 Quickly change power plans in Windows

-Windows power plans allow users to create different energy so that their machine consumes more or less electricity, appropriate at a given time.
+Windows Power Plans allow users to create different power profiles so their machine consumes more or less electricity, suitable for a given time.

 power1 windows

-When running on battery, users usually choose a lower brightness on their screen and time period to find o ς τους σε sleep mode. Το αντίθετο ακριβώς όταν το powered by an electrical outlet.
+When running on battery, users usually choose lower brightness on their screen and shorter time to find their computer in sleep mode.
+The opposite is exactly when the system is powered by an electrical outlet.

 These two power plans of the Windows they are turned on automatically when a change in the power source is detected, but to switch to a different power plan according to your own will you have to go through the "Power Options" window.
 Alternatively, you can create shortcuts based on the command line where you can save them wherever you want them and run them whenever you want.
 Here's how.